 Today, U.S. Representatives Brad Schneider (IL-10) and Sean Casten (IL-06) introduced legislation to block pay raises for senior Administration officials during a government shutdown.

 Today, the House of Representatives voted 410-1 to advance bipartisan legislation to elevate the Special Envoy to Monitor and Combat Anti-Semitism at the U.S. State Department to the rank of Ambassador, and require the President to nominate a Special Envoy within 90 days of enactment.
 The Special Envoy position is currently vacant and has been so since the start of the Trump Administration.

 Today, Congressman Brad Schneider (IL-10) was appointed as a member of the House Committee on Ways & Means for the 116th Congress.

-Congressman Brad Schneider (IL-10) will host a “Congress on Your Corner” event to answer questions from constituents and brief attendees on his work in Washington on Saturday, September 1 at 10:00am.
-The event will be held at the Village Hall in North Chicago and is open to the public.
+Congressman Brad Schneider (IL-10) will host a “Congress on Your Corner” event to answer questions from constituents and brief attendees on his work in Washington on Saturday, January 12 at 10:00am.
+The event will be held at Glenview Village Hall and is open to the public.

 Today, Congressman Schneider announced his support for H.R.
 1, The For The People Act, a major government reform package that contains a provision initially introduced last Congress by Schneider that strengthens ethics rules to help close the revolving door between corporate lobbyists and the agencies that oversee their industries.

 Today, Congressman Brad Schneider (IL-10) was sworn in to office to represent Illinois’s Tenth Congressional District in the 116th Congress.

 Today, on the opening day of the 116th Congress, Congressman Brad Schneider (IL-10) introduced as his first piece of legislation, a bill aimed at strengthening ethics rules to help close the revolving door between corporate lobbyists and the agencies that oversee their industries.